-Westmont’s powerful Keck Telescope will aim for the Double Double star system during a free, public viewing Friday, Nov.
-15, beginning at about 7:30 p.m. and lasting several hours.
-The best viewing generally occurs later in the evening.
-In case of inclement weather, please call the Telescope Viewing Hotline at (805) 565-6272 and check the Westmont website to see if the viewing has been canceled.
+A triangle of constellations that holds some of the finest open clusters in the night sky will be the starring attraction of this month’s public viewing at the Westmont Observatory on Friday, Sept.
+19, beginning after 7:30 p.m. and lasting several hours.
+The free event is held every third Friday of the month in conjunction with the Santa Barbara Astronomical Unit.
+In case of inclement or overcast weather, please call the Telescope Viewing Hotline at (805) 565-6272 and check the Westmont website to see if the viewing has been canceled.

 The Keck Telescope is housed in the observatory between Russell Carr Field and the track and field/soccer complex.
 Free parking is available near the baseball field.
 Here is a pdf of the campus map.